Spite Extreme Wing

 Like everything he's involved with, Pony has that unmistakeable 'Tim sound', with those strange Cardiacs scales, melodies and chord sequences.
-This is probably nearer to earlier offshoot The Sea Nymphs than Cardiacs themselves, with less of the mother outfit's manic energy, and more female vocal, although it's instantly recognisable as being from the same 'family'.
-Aside from my ailing 'Tron, there's lots of piano and fucked-up synth/sampler work to be heard, with less guitar than Cardiacs usually employ.
-Most of the 'Tron work is high strings in the background, until you get five minutes into Vine, when the whole band takes off, and the 'Tron's pushed to the front of the mix, duetting with what sounds like slide guitar, but could be almost anything.
-All four 'Tron tracks are good, though one of the album's highlights is the eleven-minute Cabinet, which would definitely have benefitted from some strings.
+This is probably nearer to earlier offshoot The Sea Nymphs than Cardiacs themselves, with less of the mother outfit's manic energy and more female vocal, although it's instantly recognisable as being from the same 'family'.
+Aside from my ailing Mellotron, there's lots of piano and fucked-up synth/sampler work to be heard, with less guitar than Cardiacs usually employ.
+Most of the Mellotron work is high strings in the background, until you get five minutes into Vine, when the whole band takes off and the Mellotron's pushed to the front of the mix, duetting with what sounds like slide guitar, but could be almost anything.
+All four Mellotron tracks are good, though one of the album's highlights is the eleven-minute Cabinet, which would definitely have benefitted from some strings.
 Maybe it had broken down completely by that time...

 |The Prisoner (Eight By Ten)